-Criminal Defense Lawyers Monroe NC
+Criminal Defense Lawyers Serving Monroe, NC

 Felony or misdemeanor charges in Union County, North Carolina are serious.
 The District Attorney’s Office in Monroe is charged with the responsibility to prosecute all kinds of different criminal matters such as DWI charges, larceny, and Assault on a Female.
 If you Googled “Criminal Defense Lawyers Monroe NC” or “Defense Lawyers in Union County NC” we’re here to help.

 “You might be surprised how many people are facing allegations of criminal charges in Monroe, Waxhaw, Wingate, Indian Trial, Marshville, and Weddington NC.
 We have our fair share of serious criminal charges in Union County NC like murder, manslaughter, sex offenses, and other felonies in Monroe.”
 Bill Powers, Criminal Defense Lawyer Monroe NC

 While there is some natural spill-over from neighboring Mecklenburg County, there are a tremendous amount of people who travel through Union County NC on US Highway 74, which goes all the way to beach in Wilmington NC and US Highway 601 down to Tarboro SC.